-- The error counter for a particular code is incremented by one each time the SUBMIT CODE operation for that code fails, i.e., a wrong secret code is submitted to the card. - The error counter for a particular secret code is reset when the SUBMIT CODE operation for that code has successfully been executed. - If the error counter reaches a value of eight (8), the card will reject the command SUBMIT CODE for that code.
+- The error counter for a particular code is incremented by one each time the SUBMIT CODE operation for that code fails, i.e., a wrong secret code is submitted to the card. - The error counter for a particular secret code is reset to SCN xx when the SUBMIT CODE operation for that code has successfully been executed. - If the error counter reaches a value of eight (8), the card will reject the command SUBMIT CODE for that code.

-The error counters CNT xx are stored in the Security File.
+The error counters CNT xx and starting counters SCN xx are stored in the Security File.
 The counter value for a particular code is returned in the response by the card to an unsuccessful SUBMIT CODE operation.